peterskim12/kong-getting-started/README.md

 ### (Optional) Set up ELK stack

-Assuming you have an ELK stack set up, this project provides: 1) a Logstash config that listens on port 9998 for inbound log events and writes to Elasticsearch and 2) a Kibana dashboard config that can be imported to your Kibana installation.
+Assuming you have an ELK stack set up, this project provides: 1) a Logstash config (`logstash.conf`) that listens on port 9998 for inbound log events and writes to Elasticsearch and 2) a Kibana dashboard config (`kong_kibana_dashboard.ndjson`) that can be imported to your Kibana installation.

 ### Simulate load against Kong gateway